 Testosterone is a sex hormone that is produced in a man’s testes.
 When a male baby is developing, this hormone helps the sex organs form.
-During puberty, testosterone plays a key role in physically developing boys into men.
+During puberty, testosterone plays a key role in the physical development of boys into men.
 It makes hair grow on the face, builds muscles, and causes the voice to deepen.
 Later in life, testosterone also plays an important role in a man’s sexual function.

 If you have symptoms such as reduced sex drive or erection problems, you should see a doctor.
 The doctor can do a blood test to help determine whether you have low testosterone.
 Because testosterone levels can rise and fall during the day, you may need to have more than one test.
 Your doctor may take the blood test in the morning, which is when testosterone levels are highest.

-If your levels are low, you may be prescribed testosterone replacement therapy (TRT).
+If your levels are low, you may be prescribed testosterone replacement therapy.
 Most men with low testosterone rub a testosterone gel on their arms or shoulders, according to the Urology Care Foundation.
 Another method is to get a shot into a muscle, or you can wear a patch that slowly releases testosterone into your blood.
 There are also pellets that go under the skin.
+There are oral replacement therapies as well, but these are not recommended for testosterone replacement.
 Men with prostate cancer shouldn’t take testosterone because it can fuel cancer growth.